department-of-veterans-affairs/vets-website/src/applications/mhv-medications/README.md

 ## Overview

-The 'Prescription' object holds data about prescriptions as they move from the API to vets-api and then to vets-website.
+The 'Prescription' object holds data about prescriptions as they move from the MHV API to vets-api and then to vets-website.
 This document explains each field's name, purpose, usage context, and examples.
-It focuses on how the data appears on the front end after being received, without covering the back end or API details (like changes made by a serializer).
+It focuses on how the data appears on the front end after being received, without covering the vets-api or MHV API details (like changes made by a serializer).

 ## Table of Contents